duckdb/duckdb-web/docs/guides/python/jupyter.md

 ```

 Connect jupysql to DuckDB using a SQLAlchemy-style connection string.
-You may either connect to an in memory DuckDB, or a file backed db.
+Either connect to an in memory DuckDB, or a file backed db.
 ```python
 %sql duckdb:///:memory:
 # %sql duckdb:///path/to/file.db